If you're grappling with the challenges of sleep apnea, it's vital to explore all your options to secure restful nights and energetic days.

 Fitting: Once the device is ready, you will have a fitting session where the dentist will adjust the device to ensure it is both effective and as comfortable as possible.

-Regular follow-up appointments will be scheduled to closely monitor your progress and make any necessary adjustments to your sleep apnea device, a key step in ensuring the successful management of your condition.
+Regular follow-up appointments at our practice will be scheduled to closely monitor your progress and make any necessary adjustments to your sleep apnea device, a key step in ensuring the successful management of your condition.
 This collaborative approach often involves a seamless partnership between your dentist and sleep specialist, working hand-in-hand to assess the effectiveness of your treatment and make any essential adjustments.

 During the adaptation period, which is characterized by a phase of acclimatization to the device, open communication with your dentist is encouraged to address any discomfort or issues that you may encounter, facilitating necessary modifications for an improved experience.
 Moreover, to maintain its effectiveness and longevity, the device requires regular cleaning and maintenance, akin to any other dental appliance, solidifying it as a pivotal component in your journey to better sleep and overall well-being.

-“I absolutely love this dental office .
+“I absolutely love this dental office.
 They are so caring and personable.
 I have only been going here a few months and everytime I come it’s amazing energy starting from the front office to everyone in the back!”

 — Hailey W.